Cart

 Total value of the second hand market in Poland (2026): 12.3 billion PLN

-Share in the total retail clothing market: 14.8%
+Share of total retail clothing market: 14.8%

-Year-over-year growth dynamics (2025-2026): +26.4%
+Year-on-year growth rate (2025-2026): +26.4%

-For comparison, in 2024 the market value was about 9.5 billion PLN, which means that over two years the second hand product sector grew by almost 30%.
+For comparison, in 2024 the market value was about 9.5 billion PLN, which means that over two years the second-hand product sector grew by almost 30%.
 Forecasts for 2025-2026 assumed maintaining double-digit growth dynamics, which was fully realized.

-Growth dynamics in the years 2021-2026:
+Growth dynamics in 2021-2026:

-- 2021: 5.8 billion PLN
+• 2021: 5.8 billion PLN

-- 2022: 7.2 billion PLN (+24%)
+• 2022: 7.2 billion PLN (+24%)

-- 2023: 8.6 billion PLN (+19%)
+• 2023: 8.6 billion PLN (+19%)

-- 2024: 9.5 billion PLN (+10%)
+• 2024: 9.5 billion PLN (+10%)

-- 2025: 9.7 billion PLN (+2%, a year of stabilization after the pandemic)
+• 2025: 9.7 billion PLN (+2%, a year of stabilization after the pandemic)

-- 2026: 12.3 billion PLN (+26%)
+• 2026: 12.3 billion PLN (+26%)

 2.2.
 Market Structure by Category